SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 type

 ~~~
-$ tutorial namd
+$ tutorial stash-namd
-$ cd ~/osg-namd-stash
+$ cd ~/osg-stash-namd
 ~~~

 ~~~
-namd_run.submit //Condor job submission script file.
+namd_stash_run.submit //Condor job submission script file.
-namd_run.sh //Job execution script file.
+namd_stash_run.sh //Job execution script file.
 ubq_gbis_eq.conf //Input configuration for NAMD.
 ubq.pdb //Input pdb file for NAMD.
 ubq.psf //Input file for NAMD.
 par_all27_prot_lipid.inp //Parameter file for NAMD.
 ~~~

-The parameter file "par_all27_prot_lipid.inp" required for the NAMD simulations.
-This is a common data file for the MD simulations.
-It is better to keep the parameter file in the *stash* for easy access.
+The file - "par_all27_prot_lipid.inp" is the parameter file and is required for the NAMD simulations.
+The parameter file is common data file for the NAMD simulations.
+It is a good practice to keep the common files, like  the parameter file in our example, in the *stash* storage.

 ~~~
 mv par_all27_prot_lipid.inp ~/data/public/.  //moving the parameter file from the local directory ~/osg-namd-stash  to ~/data/public